ligato/site/content/cnf/cnf-def.md

 Developers make design choices tailored for specific implementations.
 Simplifying the options to meet expectations requires an architectural approach:

-- targeted on performance, flexibility, programmability, observability, and scale
+- Targeted on performance, flexibility, programmability, observability, and scale.
-- adhering to cloud native principles.
+- Adhering to cloud native principles.
-- embracing evolvability as cloud native matures and support for new services emerge.
+- Embracing evolvability as cloud native matures and new services emerge.

-With these in mind, we can paint a picture of a composite CNF architecture.
+With these in mind, it becomes possible to paint a picture of a composite CNF architecture.
 Note this is inspired by and reflects an architecture supported by the Ligato framework.

 `Note: To simplify the picture, the pod, host, kernels, NIC and physical underlay components have been omitted.`

 {{< figure src="/images/ligato/cnf-generic-arch2.svg" class="image-center figcaption" caption="Composite CNF Architecture" >}}

-The architecture is assembled from and presented as a system using a layered approach: applications, orchestration, management plane on top; software data plane on the bottom.
-The term, `plugin`, is used in several layers as a placeholder for integrated and/or configured software components supporting a function or functions.
+The architecture is assembled from and presented as a system using a layered approach: Applications, orchestration, management plane on top; Software data plane on the bottom.
+The term, `plugin`, is a placeholder for integrated and/or configured software components supporting a function or functions.

 A discussion follows beginning with the data plane.

 __Data Plane__

-* A user space data plane was discussed earlier and clearly is the best option.
+* A user space data plane was discussed earlier.
+It offers maximum throughput and kernel isolation. and is the best option.
 FD.io is open source project with large community support.
 It has been implemented in products for 10+ years and comes with a rich feature set.
 * Linux kernel support.
-Of course there is the performance ceiling and feature upgrade delivery lag to contend with.
+Of course there is the throughput ceiling and feature upgrade time lag to contend with.
 However, it is the most common data plane in virtual cloud environments.
-Some CNF implementations will make use of kernel networking.
+Some CNF implementations can and will make use of kernel networking.
 Work on kernel extensions such as eBPF can improve performance.

 __Control Plane Agent__

-* Exposes northbound APIs to: internal applications, processes, plugins; external applications, KV data stores, orchestrators and management plane functions.
+* Exposes northbound APIs to: Internal applications, processes, plugins; External applications, KV data stores, orchestrators and management plane functions.
 * Implements a low-level southbound API for programming data plane functions.
-* Agent plugins are turned on to enable one or more CNF functions.
-This includes plugin for data plane programmability, internal communications with custom applications, communications with external applications.
+* Agent plugins can be included to enable one or more CNF functions.
+This includes plugins for data plane programmability, internal communications with custom applications, and interactions with external applications.

 __Custom Applications / Plugins__

-* Customized applications and plugins can be wired into the CNF for additional functions needed for a particular service.
-As an example, an IPsec VPN CNF could integrate an IKE control plane supporting IKEv2 negotioans for SA setup.
+* Customized applications and plugins can be wired into the CNF for additional solution-specific functions.
+As an example, an IPsec VPN CNF could integrate an IKE control plane supporting IKEv2 SA setup.
 * CNFs dedicated to network control plane functions are possible.
 For example, a specialized BGP-only pod can be configured with eBGP Multihop to exchange prefixes with an external routing domain, even one operating physical routers only.
-* Note that the architecture and implementation of a cloud native network service could call for the control plane functions to run in separate pods.
-If so, it can be argued that the control plane function is providing external CNF management plane functions as described below.
+* Note that the architecture and implementation of a distributed CNF solution can separate control plane functions and data plane functions to run in separate pods.

 __External Applications/Orchestration/CNF Management Plane__

 * Cloud native is a dynamic and evolving environment.
-New features, open source projects, customizations, tools are being invented and added all of the time.
+New features, open source projects, new applications, architectures, toolchains and so on are being invented and added all of the time.
 One need only examine the CNCF landscape to appreciate the breadth of this work.
-* External components that directly or indirectly support CNF development, implementation, programmability, observability and operations are certain candidates for current and evolving CNF environments.
+* External components that directly or indirectly support CNF development, implementation, programmability, observability and operations are candidates for inclusion in current and evolving CNF environments.

-In any domain, networking plays a crucial role.
+In any domain, the network plays a crucial role.
 This is especially true in cloud native environments .
 The momentum behind cloud native, the architecture, applications, and the greater ecosystem has inadvertently pushed networking into the background.

 The advent of CNFs can serve as a vehicle to establish the network as playing a prominent and critical role in the success of cloud native.